JacekJagosz/VitaTello/README.md

 ## TO DO:
 ### High priority:
+  - strip down current library and understand it better
+  - create (or hopefully find a suitable library) a UDP server on Vita - ~~transfer to [ENet](https://github.com/cgutman/enet/tree/master)~~ - turns out Enet uses custom protocol
+  - receive telemetry from Tello, most importantly battery and WiFi signal
+  - figure out a way to display video stream (FFMPEG and SDL?)
   - add sport (high speed) mode - transfer to [Low-Level protocol](https://tellopilots.com/wiki/protocol/)
   - replace arbitrary delays when sending commands with something better
-  - create (or hopefully find a suitable library) a UDP server on Vita - transfer to [ENet](https://github.com/cgutman/enet/tree/master)
-  - receive telemetry from Tello, most importantly battery and WiFi signal
-  - figure out a way to display video stream (FFMPEG and SDL?)
   - save photos and videos
 ### Low prioroty:
-  - strip down current library and understand it better
   - ~~add pictures for LiveArea~~
   - add a config file or settings so you can change e.g. deadzone without recompiling
   - add Mode 1 controll scheme